 What the Guru does?

 The Guru first takes stock of all the deeds performed by the disciple in all previous lives.
-Accordingly will be decided the course of actions, the time to be taken to cover the entire journey and subsequently designate a mentor, a teacher who will constantly monitor, check, guide, help and correct the disciples.
+Accordingly will be decided the course of actions, the time to be taken to cover the entire journey and subsequently designated a mentor, a teacher who will constantly monitor, check, guide, help and correct the disciples.
 So, constant correction, learning, transforming and adapting is a prerequisite for the disciples to maximize the assistance from the sacred Masters and the mentor.
 Our sacred Guru Maharaj Shri Mahavatar Babaji does not care what kind of disciple you are because his mission on Earth is to help and assist all.
-It is up to us to decipher where we stand and what we must strive to achieve, and support and constant guidance will be given by all the Universal Forces to accomplish that.
+It is up to us to decipher where we stand and what we must strive to achieve; support and constant guidance will be given by all the Universal Forces to accomplish that.

 What must the disciple do?